mdally/Voronoi/README.md

 # Voronoi
-C++ implementation of Fortune's Algorithm for computing Voronoi diagrams
+(IN PROGRESS) C++ implementation of Fortune's Algorithm for computing Voronoi diagrams